x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/plus-addressing-in-exchange-online.md

 ## Enable plus addressing in Exchange Online

 > [!NOTE]
-> These setting won't be available after plus addressing is turned on by default in all organizations starting in late April 2022.
+> These settings won't be available after plus addressing is turned on by default in all organizations starting in late April 2022.
 After that happens, use the procedures described in the [Use PowerShell to disable plus addressing](#use-powershell-to-disable-plus-addressing) section to disable plus addressing in your organization.

 ### Use the new Exchange admin center to enable plus addressing